Code-Institute-Submissions/SuzanDewitz-Dogs-Training_FebResub/README.md

 #### Solved Bugs

    *  The code was tested with the HTML and CSS validators, and errors were identified and resolved based on the output from the validation.
-   *  The error when end tag with div element  "right-right" I fix after detecting the line which is causing the problem.
+   *  I encountered an issue in HTML at end tag with div element  "right-right" I fix after detecting the line which is causing the problem.

 #### Unsolved Bugs
-   * T
-   * T
+   *	The navigation bar has lost responsiveness on smaller screen sizes, I am currently examine this issue, however it will not be fixed in time for the deployment deadline.

+ ### Deployment

+ * The site deployed on Github pages
+ * Once the master branch has been selected, the page will be automatically refreshed with a detailed ribbon display to indicate the successful deployment.
+ * The link can be found here -  https://suzandewitz.github.io/Dogs-Training/